chef/automate/components/automate-chef-io/content/docs/ldap.md

 ```

 {{% info %}}
-The `ldapsearch` command line corresponding do _User Search_ with restricted
+The `ldapsearch` command line corresponding to _User Search_ with restricted
 groups is

 ```shell